 The contrast ratio is 2000:1, so you’re going to experience some really deep and vibrant colors.
 That’s actually why I like this projector so much – if your priority is image quality, the Aaxa Technologies projector is one of the best options for you.
 But before you go out and buy it, let me tell you about its main upsides and downsides first.

 One thing to note is that the battery capacity is not specified.
 The manufacturer states that the mini projector does have a rechargeable battery, with a runtime of about 60 minutes.
 Even though that’s pretty short, it’s still a lot better than not having an internal battery at all.

-In addition to that, the P300 projector features several different input ports – HDMI, AV, Mini-VGA, USB and micro SD.
+In addition to that, the P300 projector features several different input ports – HDMI, AV, Mini-VGA, USB, and micro SD.
 You can really use it with pretty much any device you want, but only if you have the appropriate cable.
-Which brings me to the P300’s largest downside – it doesn’t have WiFi or Bluetooth, so it does not support wireless use.
+This brings me to the P300’s largest downside – it doesn’t have Wi-Fi or Bluetooth, so it does not support wireless use.

 On top of that, it’s also disappointing that it doesn’t come with a carry case.
 It does come with a tripod though, so at least you are getting some accessories included in the hefty price of the projector.